darroyolpz/How-Internet-Works/README.md

 Shout out to [Crash Course](https://www.youtube.com/watch?v=3QhU9jd03a0&list=LLeVAzL66F8UlP34kGyAhg2w&index=5&t=0s) for this amazing playlist on how computer networks work.

 The first computer network appear in 1950's to facilitate the flow of information of people and hardware.
 There were used in companies and research facilities and also allowed to starting sharing resourses, like printers and storage drives.
-These first networks were called Local Area Network, or LAN.
+These first networks were called **Local Area Network (LAN)**.

 LANs can be as small as two machines in the same room or as large as an University Campus with thousands of computers connected together.
+Actually LANs are normally the first connection from the computer to the Internet (it normally connects to a router).
+Routers are normally connected to a bigger network called **Wide Area Network (WAN)**, which is likely to be an even bigger router, run by internet service providers.
+That itself can be connected to even bigger WANs, and so on and so forth, until it reaches the final destination server.

+To request a particular file from let's say Youtube, data has to work its way up to hte **backbone**, travel along that for a bit, and then work its way back down to a Youtube server that had the file.

 ## Ethernet